Pop Drunk Snot Bread

-Pop Drunk Snot Bread is the eleventh studio album by the American rock band Bowling for Soup, released on April 22, 2022, by Brando/Que-so Records.
+Pop Drunk Snot Bread is the eleventh studio album by the American rock band Bowling for Soup, released on April 22, 2022, by Brando and Que-so Records.
 The album's title is a play on the term "pop punk's not dead".
-It is their first studio album since 2016's Drunk Dynasty, as well as the first to feature Rob Felicetti on bass and backing vocals, following former bassist Erik Chandler's departure from the band in 2019, and is their last studio album with guitarist Chris Burney before his retirement in 2025.
-It is also the band's final album to be recorded as a quartet, as they chose not to replace Burney following his departure.
+It is their first studio album in nearly 6 years, following 2016's Drunk Dynasty, marking the longest gap between studio albums to date.
+It is also the first to feature Rob Felicetti on bass and backing vocals, following former bassist Erik Chandler's departure from the band in 2019, and the last to be recorded as a quartet, as lead guitarist Chris Burney retired in January 2025.

+Pop Drunk Snot Bread was the first Bowling for Soup studio album to not make it onto any US Billboard charts, although the album was successful in the UK.